20+ Angular RxJS Interview Questions 2025: Observables, Subjects & Operators

 ).subscribe((result) => console.log('Uploaded:', result.filename));

-concatMap queues each inner Observable and waits for it to complete before starting the next:
+concatMap queues each inner Observable and waits for it to complete before starting the next.
+Use when order matters:

 this.saveActions$.pipe(